jenyss/DataAnalyticsAIAgent/README.md

 # Data Analytics AI Agent based on LangChain

 This is an AI Agent based on the Reason-Action pattern, designed to let you ask questions about your spreadsheets and receive either a text-based answer or a visualization, depending on how your question is formulated.
-The

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!